Harper agrees Sunak made ‘mistake’ by leaving D-Day events early amid Tory anger

 They also set out their “Backing Drivers Bill” which would ban Wales-style blanket 20mph limits and reversing the Ultra Low Emission Zone (Ulez) expansion from inner into outer London.

+Mr Sunak visited a walled garden at Auckland Castle, Bishop Auckland, on Saturday as part of his Saturday tour of the North East and Yorkshire.

+A possible “huddle” with reporters was called off as the D-Day row continued, and after his awkward exchange with broadcasters on Friday.

-Mr Sunak will promote the policies as he campaigns on home turf while Sir Keir is expected to set out Labour’s plans for small businesses, including an overhaul of the business rates system to help high street shops compete with online giants.
+Meanwhile, Sir Keir set out Labour’s plans for small businesses, including an overhaul of the business rates system, at a brewery in Camden alongside Dragons’ Den star Deborah Meaden.

-The Liberal Democrats would plough £50 million a year into maintaining three new national parks, according to their weekend policy launch.
+Sir Ed was in Newbury, Berkshire, promoting the Lib Dems’ proposal to plough £50 million a year into maintaining three new national parks.